 9) If you demand answers, you will likely be banned or, at very least, your comments will be deleted.
 People are busy and are not employed by you.
 Therefore they do not owe you a response.
 Demanding answers assumes that comment moderation is a full time job.
 It isn’t.
-I wish it were.
 Sometimes I don’t have time to respond to all comments, though I will do my best to engage as much as possible and as much as necessary.
 Demanding a response makes me not want to respond.
 Because you aren’t the boss of me.

 12) Please don’t just post a link without some kind of comment attached to the link.
 It’s just bad form.

 In conclusion, comment moderating is not an easy job.
 I’m doing my best, but it can be trying.
 Some days the internet makes me grouchy.
-As such, it’s possible that you may have written a comment that you feel fits the requirements of above mentioned guidelines and I deleted your comment.
-Maybe I just don’t like you, maybe I didn’t think your comment was relevant or productive.
+As such, it’s possible that you may have written a comment that you feel fits the requirements of above mentioned guidelines and I deleted your comment anyway.
+Maybe I just don’t like you, maybe I didn’t think your comment was relevant or productive or interesting.
 Maybe you appear to be trolling.
 Maybe whatever.
 I make these decisions at my own discretion and you don’t have a say.
 This does not count has censorship.
 Here’s why.
 Moderation the best way to avoid making me and readers crazy and that’s why I do it.
 The less crazy we feel, the better.

 Thanks for coming by and happy commenting!